terencezl/terencezl.github.io/index.md

 Well well.
 Welcome.

 I am an expert in building and deploying **machine learning models**, **vector search engines**, and **distributed computing/data systems**.
 In 2021, I created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) that ranked **US #1** and **World #2** among top companies and research institutions.
 In 2022, I drove the research and implementation of a new **deca-billion-scale** [vector search engine](https://www.clearview.ai/post/how-we-store-and-search-30-billion-faces), which has since been powering the service at Clearview AI.
+Being an academically trained computational physicist, I am passionate about performance computing, and the fundamental hardware/language/software breakthroughs that accelerate its progress.

 I’m very hands-on with my work and believe in-depth experience and insights lead to strategic vision in this field.
 I enjoy the cutting-edge while seeking to understand established working patterns before instituting change.

-I maintain a technical [Blog](/blog) and write occasionally.
-Please find me on [LinkedIn](https://www.linkedin.com/in/terence-z-liu/) if there are exciting opportunities ([CV](/public/cv.pdf)).
+This technical [Blog](/blog) might interest you.
+Please find me on [LinkedIn](https://www.linkedin.com/in/terence-z-liu/) ([CV](/public/cv.pdf)).

 -----------------